-You must ensure that the BorrowerBorrowerPerson who is the obligor under the Note. has sufficient reserves to cover anticipated capital replacement and major maintenance costs.
-The total amount in the Replacement ReserveReplacement ReserveCustodial Account established by the Lender and funded by deposits from the Borrower over the term of the Mortgage Loan to fund the replacement of capital items at the Property. should equal or exceed the anticipated costs (adjusted for inflation) of all necessary capital item replacements and major maintenance needs and repairs for the period from the Mortgage Loan Origination DateMortgage Loan Origination DateDate the Lender funds a Mortgage Loan to the Borrower. to whichever is sooner:
+You must ensure that the BorrowerBorrowerPerson who is the obligor per the Note. has sufficient reserves to cover anticipated capital replacement and major maintenance costs.
+The total amount in the Replacement ReserveReplacement ReserveCustodial Account established by the Lender and funded by deposits from the Borrower over the term of the Mortgage Loan to fund the replacement of capital items at the Property. should equal or exceed the anticipated costs (adjusted for inflation) of all necessary capital item replacements and major maintenance needs and repairs for the period from the Mortgage Loan Origination DateMortgage Loan Origination DateDate you fund a Mortgage Loan to the Borrower. to whichever is sooner:

-- 12 years after the Mortgage Loan Origination DateMortgage Loan Origination DateDate the Lender funds a Mortgage Loan to the Borrower..
+- 12 years after the Mortgage Loan Origination DateMortgage Loan Origination DateDate you fund a Mortgage Loan to the Borrower. .

 - Obtain a PCA (Form 4099).

-the Borrower’s agreement to undertake identified replacement of capital items and…
+Borrower’s agreement to replace identified capital items and perform required maintenance;